mcclaskey/batch_fslstats/README.md

 Mean values are calculated using the FSL call `fslstats -M`.
 This means that the output values are the mean intensity value of the .nii file, excluding empty voxels.
 [Read more about FSL here](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/).

+These scripts were originally designed for users who already have access to FSL.
+If you are on a PC and do not already have a WSL with FSL, the setup instructions walk you through all the steps to get FSL on a PC via WSL.
+However, it may be easier to calculate the mean values using a pure python approach via another set of scripts that I've put together [here](https://github.com/mcclaskey/batch_niistats).

 These functions work very quickly and require minimal coding knowledge, but some limited familiarity with unix to do the initial setup.
 Setup can be time-consuming if you need to do the entire thing (FSL can take a long time to install), but once installed, the scripts can process ~200 .nii files in 90 seconds.
 Your mileage may vary depending on your machine's resources.

 > [!WARNING]
 > These scripts only work with 2D .nii files.